bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :pencil: 41: Prevent a component from rendering with `null`
   - :pencil2: 42: Conditional rendering: ternary condition (Peter)
   - :pencil2: 43: Conditional rendering based on `props`(Peter)
-  - :pencil2: 44: Use `map` to dynamically render an array of data (Peter)
+  - :pencil2: 44: Use `map` to dynamically render an array of data (Peter - needs instructions)
   - :pencil: 45: Use `filter` to dynamically filter an array of data
   - :pencil: 46: Inline CSS 1
   - :pencil: 47: Inline CSS 2